Table of Contents

 How Proofpoint Can Help

-While Proofpoint does not offer penetration testing services, the company does provide solutions to support an organisation’s pen testing efforts.
+While Proofpoint does not offer penetration testing services, the company does provide solutions to support an organization’s pen testing efforts.

-Proofpoint’s Security Awareness Training programme includes phishing simulation tests to assess your organisation’s security posture and identify areas that need improvement.
-The programme also includes knowledge and culture assessments to help organisations understand user cybersecurity knowledge and programme gaps.
+Proofpoint’s Security Awareness Training program includes phishing simulation tests to assess your organization’s security posture and identify areas that need improvement.
+The program also includes knowledge and culture assessments to help organizations understand user cybersecurity knowledge and program gaps.

 Proofpoint’s Targeted Attack Protection is a solution that provides protection against targeted cyber threats, such as spear-phishing and business email compromise (BEC).
-It includes threat intelligence, URL defence, and attachment defence.
+It includes threat intelligence, URL defense, and attachment defense.

-Additionally, Proofpoint’s Information Protection and Cloud Security Solutions help organisations protect against data loss and insider threats across cloud applications, email, and endpoints.
-It includes data loss prevention, encryption, and user behaviour analytics.
+Additionally, Proofpoint’s Information Protection and Cloud Security Solutions help organizations protect against data loss and insider threats across cloud applications, email, and endpoints.
+It includes data loss prevention, encryption, and user behavior analytics.

-Proofpoint’s machine learning and multilayered detection techniques can help to dynamically identify and block phishing, impostor threats, and other attacks that pen testing seeks to optimise.
+Proofpoint’s machine learning and multilayered detection techniques can help to dynamically identify and block phishing, impostor threats, and other attacks that pen testing seeks to optimize.
 To learn more, contact Proofpoint.